Wall Street Analyst Downgrade The Procter & Gamble Company [PG]. What else is Wall St. saying

-The Procter & Gamble Company [NYSE: PG] stock went on a downward path that fall over -0.99% on Tuesday, amounting to a one-week price increase of more than 0.91%.
+The Procter & Gamble Company [NYSE: PG] traded at a low on 06/12/23, posting a -0.78 loss after which it closed the day’ session at $145.41.
 The company report on June 6, 2023 at 9:00 AM that P&G’s VÖOST Breaks into Leading Vitamin Form with the Launch of New VÖOST Gummies.

 Now available in four varieties, VÖOST Gummies are an easy and enjoyable way to add nutrient boosts to your everyday routine.